yanglimath/yanglim.github.io/_pages/about.md

 ## Reviewers of

 MATHEMATICAL REVIEWS

 IEEE Transactions on Information Theory

 Designs, Codes and Cryptography

 Cryptography and Communications

 Quantum Information Processing

 Journal of Applied Mathematics and Computing

 Computational and Applied Mathematics

 Chinese Journal of Electronics

 Applicable Algebra in Engineering, Communication and Computing

 AIMS Mathematics

+## Speaker in